buffet-time/MusicChartMaker.com/README.md

 # Music Charting Website

-## This website was developed to replace Topsters because
+## This website was initially developed to replace Topsters because

-1. The owner of Topsters is incredibly problematic.
+1. The owner of Topsters 2 is incredibly problematic.
-2. Topsters is clunky, unoptimized, and sloppy.
+2. Topsters 2 is clunky, unoptimized, and sloppy.
 3. [Patrician Music Chartposting](https://www.facebook.com/groups/patricianmusicchartposting) commenters wanted it
-4. Topsters isn't open source.
+4. Topsters 2 isn't open source.

+## This website is now developed because

+1. Same reasons as above
+2. Other Alternatives are slower, larger bundles, have less features
+3. Topsters 3 isn't open source

+## Credits

+Thank you to: <https://iconoir.com/> for Open source SVGs

 ## API